pathint/reoa/README.md

 Just copy the binary file to the folder where the executables are located, such as `/usr/local/bin`.
 It is recommended to use `rgpa_linux64_gomp4` which has the OpenMP 4.0 support.
 See `README.md` under `bin` for further details.

 2. *Compile from the Source Files*.
 Under the `src` folder, run `make` command.
 Then copy the compiled `rgpa` to `/usr/local/bin` or other executable folder.
-If the compile does not finish successfully, you may need to change the settings in `Makefile` manually.
+If the compilation does not finish successfully, you may need to change the settings in `Makefile` manually.
 See `README.md` under `src` for further details.

 ## License
 This program is free software; it is released under the GNU GENERAL PUBLIC LICENSE Version 3.